imshambles/CS-Fundamentals/DSA_Problem_Solving_Roadmap.md

 > 🎯 **Start Simple**: Begin with brute force, then optimize.
 A working O(n²) is better than a broken O(n).

+> 💡 **It's a Conversation**: The interview is a collaboration, not an interrogation.
+Show how you work with others.

 ---

 *Last Updated: December 2024*